 Overall the traditions and writings of the Hebrew people never changed, if they failed to serve God, over time the people would always return to their original belief system.
 These acts of failures and returns are even recorded all throughout Biblical scripture.

 There is no scripture like the Old Testament.
 All surrounding people groups where polytheists, but the Hebrew people where monotheists.
 Why would they make a tradition unlike all other people groups and adhere to monotheism?

-Religious leaders like Moses could have easily given in to the demands of the people for multiple gods, he was outnumbered one to thousands, but he stood by his convictions even scolding the people for worshipping false gods (Ex 32).
+Religious leaders like Moses could have easily given in to the demands of the people for multiple gods, he was outnumbered one to thousands, but he stood by his convictions even scolding the people for worshiping false gods (Ex 32).

 The Hebrew culture had multiple opportunities to divert from their Jewish faith into polytheism like the neighboring religious nations, but they always reverted back to monotheism, accredited in the Bible because God would always discipline them back to his law.
-Each time they became idol worshippers, something would happen to them to drive them back to their one God (Jer 3).
+Each time they became idol worshipers, something would happen to them to drive them back to their one God (Jer 3).